-Publications: Between 1870–1909 wrote more than 50 books on Indian languages and religions, on African languages, Pacific languages, Caucasian languages, etc., political and religious writings, translations, poems, etc. Participated in the great English dictionary of Murray.
+Publications: Between 1870–1909 he wrote more than 50 books on Indian languages and religions, on African languages, Pacific languages, Caucasian languages, etc., political and religious writings, translations, poems, etc. Participated in the great English dictionary of Murray.
 Also wrote a number of articles, reviews and obituary notices to the JRAS, CR, etc.

 – A Sketch of the Modern Languages of the East Indies.
 210 p.
 L. 1878.